microsoft/vscode-docs/docs/containers/ssh.md

 ## Overview

-In order to connect to a remote Docker daemon over SSH (as opposed to HTTPS with certificate authentication), there are two options for configuring the extension.
+In order to connect to a remote Docker daemon over SSH (as opposed to HTTPS with certificate authentication), there are two options for configuring the extension:

+* Visual Studio Code [Remote Development using SSH](/docs/remote/ssh.md) - Run your VS Code client in the context of the remote host.
+* Directly via SSH - Manually set up an SSH connection to the remote host.

-## Using Visual Studio Code remoting
+## Using VS Code remote development

 The simplest way is to use VS Code's [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension, from the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack.